 With a wooden decoration and shelves with bottles, the restaurant works with local independent producers to offer a selection of meats, cheese, and seafood, to be accompanied by a great variety of wines that are meticulously chosen by their specialist, Pierre-Alexandre.

 Pierre and his team offer suggestions based on your taste and preference.
 The wine comes in three labels: ‘good’, ‘better’ and ‘awesome’.
 A picnic takeaway menu is offered during summer, including a bottle of wine, charcuterie, and two plastic wine glasses.
 It’s an affordable shop yet sophisticated enough.

 They have also opened a new wine bar and shop, Inaro Maubeuge.

 And there are many more places:

 - Lavomatic is a speakeasy with a lot of character and tasty cocktails.
-It’s at the back of a launderette and offers signature cocktails from €9, wines from small producers from €5 a glass, and small dishes to share for €8.
+It’s at the back of a launderette and offers signature cocktails for €9, wines from small producers for €5 a glass, and small dishes to share for €8.

 Best hotels in République

 We stayed at Hotel Gabriel Paris and we think it was a great choice.
 It’s metres away from the square and the Canal Saint-Martin.
 The rooms are modern and spacious, and the bathroom, shower and other facilities were also excellent.

 With an uncluttered Zen atmosphere and contemporary decor, this luxurious boutique hotel offers a private and elegant setting to create a quiet sense of relaxation.

 Guest rooms are stylishly decorated and equipped with modern en suite facilities including a flat-screen TV, an iPod dock and free, unlimited Wi-Fi access.
 Rooms are also equipped with a Night Cove digital sleep aide.
 The bar lounge captures a surrealist decor.